Capacity & Growth

 Functional capacity is based on actual classroom and common area utilization.
 For example, a classroom designed for 25 students that is repurposed for a special education classroom may only hold a class of 15 students due to the materials and/or equipment used in that classroom.
 This scenario applies to libraries, cafeterias, gyms, computer labs, and fieldhouses as well.
 Currently, design capacity is used in standard reports, but does not reflect the functional use of a building.
 Functional capacity is 10% less than design capacity which allows for the best functional use of a campus while ensuring a positive learning environment, as this is what is best for students.

 What is the methodology for determining functional capacity?

 Our equation is: "3,000 students X 10% = 2,700 students."
 This is functional capacity.

-Junior High 17 will relieve Katy Junior High and Stockdick Junior High.
+HJH will provide enrollment relief to Katy Junior High and Stockdick Junior High.